spsprinkles/app-catalog-dashboard/README.md

 | PageUrl | The html link to display the item. |

 #### User Types

+The available values for the user type property values.

 | Name | Description |
 | --- | --- |